Images enlarge with a click; blue text leads to a related page when clicked on.

 A useful post with all sorts of up-to-date information about the logistics of doing the Annapurna Circuit can be found here on Wandering Sasquatch’s travel blog.
 It will make you feel more at ease with planning a self-supported trek.

-A more recent book (published Jan 30, 2013) is Annapurna: A Trekker’s Guide published by Cicerone and written by Sian Pritchard-Jones and Bob Gibbons.
-It replaces the previous edition written by Kev Reynolds.
+Another recent book (published Jan 30, 2013) is Annapurna: A Trekker’s Guide published by Cicerone and written by Sian Pritchard-Jones and Bob Gibbons.
+It replaces the previous guide written by Kev Reynolds.
 I have a few of the Cicerone guidebooks and like them a lot.

-If you are not familiar with the Cicerone guides, Google Books (here) has the first 68 pages of Kev Reynolds’ 2008 edition of Annapurna: A Trekker’s Guide.
-It contains enough useful information to make it worth your time – and may help you to decide that the current edition would be a good investment.
+If you are not familiar with the Cicerone guides, Google Books (here) has the first 68 pages of the Pritchard-Jones/Gibbons edition of Annapurna: A Trekker’s Guide.